greaselovely/pansh/README.md

   A collection of variables being sourced from other scripts.
 Update this file as needed for paths you prefer

 paloalto-inventory.sh
-  Creates the inventory list of firewalls when it doesn't exist.
-It will ask you for the friendly name that you want to call the firewall, the IP address (that is accessible for management), the management TCP port (by default is 443, but if you have GlobalProtect running, it is changed to 4443 in the case of managing the firewall from an external interface), username, password.
-It attempts to reach the firewall and generate and retrieve the API key.
+  Creates the inventory list of firewalls when it doesn't exist, which will be the case when you first run any script.
+It will ask you for the friendly name that you want to call the firewall (I usually use the actual hostname of the firewall), the IP address (that is accessible for management), the management TCP port (by default is 443, but if you have GlobalProtect running, it is changed to 4443 in the case of managing the firewall from an external interface), username, password.
+It attempts to reach the firewall, generate and retrieve the API key.
 If it is successful, it will store most of that info (minus username and password) in the inventory txt file for use later.
 Obviously this file becomes highly sensitive once this info is kept in it.
 Please ensure your firewall(s) are locked down for management on known good IP's, not just wide open to the inet.
 An idea that is floating in my head is to encrypt or minimally encode the txt file or even just encode the API key, but for now this is what we have.
   This file does not use paloalto-var.sh so you'll have to modify this script as well for any path changes you want.

 paloalto-reboot.sh